 Here are a few possible examples for you:

 Similarly, in your KRs, the underlying theme I’m seeing is that they focus on prescribing the activity, rather than the desired outcomes of said activities.
 In other words, your current KRs specify the tasks needed to be done.
 Better KRs will describe the most important set of changes that will tell you whether or not you’re on track.
 How will you know when your team is able to identify and respond to classroom behaviors in positive and proactive ways?
 It’s not because you have meetings, or that you have a database.
-It’s that some behaviors will be increased (e.g. teacher satisfaction/student attendance) and others may be decreased (negative outbursts/disciplinary actions/parent complaints).
+It’s that some behaviors will be increased (e.g., teacher satisfaction/student attendance) and others may be decreased (negative outbursts/disciplinary actions/parent complaints).
+They’re called Key Results for a reason.
 Make sense?

 Take KR1 for example.
-Rather than describe the meeting (the activity), I would love for your KR to describe the milestone you hope to achieve once the activity is done (the outcome).
+Rather than describe the meeting (the activity), let your KR describe the milestone you hope to achieve once the activity is done (the outcome).
 Correct me if I’m wrong, but it sounds like you want to make sure the data you’re collecting comes from students of all backgrounds?
-Fantastic—that’s super measurable!
+Fantastic — that’s super measurable!
 What if it was worded something like this?

 See the difference?
-The objective is simpler and concise, with a clear sense of ‘why’.
-The key-results are all measurable and will directly impact your team’s success in achieving your ultimate goal.
+The Objective is simpler and concise, with a clear sense of “why.”
+The KRs are all measurable and will directly impact your team’s success in achieving your ultimate goal.
 Remember, OKRs are not everything you need to do, but the 3-5 most important outcomes you’ll focus on this semester.

 Billy from the What Matters team